 #1.
 One theory about why morning sickness is worse in the morning (and for some women only occurs then) is because when you wake up from sleep, you have low blood sugar.
 For some pregnant woman, going 8 hours without food is just a bad idea.

-You might find it helpful to eat a high protein snack before bed, and even to eat a bite each time you get up in the night to go to the bathroom.
+You might find it helpful to eat a high protein snack before bed to help with your overall pregnancy nutrition, and even to eat a bite each time you get up in the night to go to the bathroom.
 (Which in the beginning may be quite frequent!).
 You can also try keeping a few high protein snacks on your nightstand to have a quick bite when you wake up.

 Don’t jump out of bed.
 Eat your snack slowly and lie still for a few minutes afterwards.
 Then slowly get up and immediately go to the kitchen and eat another bite.
 Again, emphasize protein.